susanBuck/notes/04_PHP/09_Arrays.md

 When using numeric keys that start at 0 and count up, specifying the key is optional:

-	$shopping_list = Array('Apples','Oranges','Milk');
+	$shopping_list = Array(
+		'Apples',
+		'Oranges',
+		'Milk'
+		);

-By default, Apples is at key position 0, Oranges at 1, Milk at 2.
+In this example, Apples is at key position 0, Oranges at 1, Milk at 2.